-- 4.1.1

-- 4.1.2 Reservoir

-- 4.1.3 Headworks (Dams, including Dykes, Barrages, weirs etc.)

-- 4.1.4 Plant and Colony layout

-- 4.1.5 Canal and Water Conductor System and Canal Structures.

-- 4.1.6 Power house switch-vard, surge-shaft, Tail race, etc.

-- 4.1.7 Tunnel, Adits and Penstocks

-- 4.1.8 Command area (detailed and sample)

-- 4.1.9 Catchment area/water shed survey, identification of inter-se priorities of water sheds for soil conservation.
-1 4 1 million of the Francisco

-- 4.1.10 Any other

-- 4.2 Other Surveys

-- 4.2.1 Archaeological survey in the reservoir area.

-- 4.2.2 Mineral survey in the catchment/reservoir/canals area.
+- 4.1.1 - Reservoir 400 at an Salarda and to substance and hope and beauty any su 4.1.2 - 4.1.3 Headworks (Dams, including Dykes, Barrages, weirs etc.) - 4.1.4 Plant and Colony layout - Canal and Water Conductor System and Canal Structures.
+4.1.5 - 4.1.6 Power house switch-yard, surge-shaft, Tail race, etc. - 4.1.7: Tunnel, Adits and Penstocks - 4.1.8 Command area (detailed and sample) - 4.1.9 Catchment area/water shed survey, identification of inter-se priorities of water sheds for soil conservation. - 4.1.10 Any other - 2000 4.200 Other Surveys, build make as a self-assert of more in a few his spitter of the - 4.2.1 Archaeological survey in the reservoir area. - 4.2.2 Mineral survey in the catchment/reservoir/canals area.
 The nature of such minerals, quantum and location in the reservoir area and/its vicinity shall be indicated.
+It will the work of the remains a reposition

 - 4.2.3 Right of way surveys for the reservoir.

-These shall cover surveys for right of approach roads which may be claimed by owners to various structures above F.R.L. - 4.2,4 Communication Surveys This shall cover surveys for assessing the present status and future requirement of roads, railways transmission lines, telephone lines etc. both in the reservoir and command area. - 4.2.5 Drainage Survey For details refer para 3 and 5 of Part-IV Section-3 -Command Area Development. - 4.2.6 Soil surveys For details refer Annex.-I Part-IV Section-3 - Command Area Development. - 4.3 Geology, geo-technical features and seismicity.
+These shall cover surveys for right of approach roads which may be claimed by owners to various structures above F.R.L. - 4.2.4 Communication Surveys

+This shall cover surveys for assessing the present status and future requirement of roads, railways transmission lines, telephone lines etc. both in the reservoir and command area. - 4.2.5 Drainage Survey

+For details refer para 3 and 5 of Part-IV Section-3 -Command Area

+Development. - 4.2.6 Soil surveys For details refer Annex.-I Part-IV Section-3 Command Area Development. - 4.3 Geology, geo-technical features and seismicity.